sgjava/ubuntu-mini/README.md

     * boot.ini changes
         * Place SD in PC
         * Edit boot.ini from boot mount
+            * I changed the screen resolution to work with my Lapdock
     * Place SD card in ODROID-C1 and boot

 ### After you can boot successfully